-Years ago at a weekly Bible study that I was attending, one of my good friends, Dr. Jim Weedman handed me an audio tape and said he thought I would enjoy it.
+Years ago at a weekly Bible study I was attending one of my good friends, Dr. Jim Weedman handed me an audio tape, and said he thought I would enjoy it.
 It was a monthly tape sent to him by an evangelist of whom I had never heard.
 The evangelist was Bill Stafford from Chattanooga, Tennessee.
 The message delivered in Brother Bill’s unique preaching style was loud, compelling and convicting.
 I had never heard a preacher say “Amen” more times in one message.
-He interlaced Biblical truths with such force and humor that I re-played the tape 3 or 4 times to make sure I hadn’t missed anything.
-I asked Jim to allow me to listen to the tapes each month after he was finished with them, and I looked forward with great anticipation to receiving them.
+He interlaced Biblical truths with such force and humor I re-played the tape three or four times to make sure I hadn’t missed anything.
+I asked Jim to allow me to listen to the tapes each month after he was finished them, and I looked forward with great anticipation to receiving each new tape.
 I listened to each tape multiple times and practically had them memorized by the time I returned them.

-On the Monday afternoon clinic schedule in my surgical office, a good friend, Johnny Beebe had a minor procedure scheduled for 3 PM.
-As I was prepping the surgical site, I asked him if he was going to hear Brother Bill preach that evening since I knew they were good friends.
+On the Monday afternoon clinic schedule in my surgical office, a good friend Johnny Beebe had a minor procedure scheduled for 3 P.M.
+As I was prepping the surgical site I asked him if he was going to hear Brother Bill preach in the evening since I knew they were good friends.
 He said, “Yes, I’ll be there tonight.
 In fact Brother Bill is staying at our home, and he came with me for this appointment!”
 I said, “Johnny, you mean he is in my waiting room?”
 “He sure is,” he said.
 “Would you mind waiting a few minutes while I go out to meet him?”
 Johnny was lying on his stomach with a sterile surgical drape over the operative site on his back and he said, “I’m comfortable, so go ahead and meet him.”

 I walked to the waiting room and called Brother Bill back to my office suite.
-Following the usual introductory remarks, I told him how I had heard about him, and how much I had been blessed by his tapes each month.
-We had a lively conversation that lasted at least 20 minutes, and it seemed as if we had known each other for years.
-I lost track of time and had completely forgotten that Johnny had been lying on my exam table for over 20 minutes!
-At that moment, I was thankful that he was a very good friend who would be forgiving for such a delay.
+Following the usual introductory remarks I told him how I had heard about him, and how much I had been blessed by his tapes each month.
+We had a lively conversation which lasted at least twenty minutes, and it seemed as if we had known each other for years.
+I lost track of time and had completely forgotten Johnny had been lying on my exam table for all this time.
+At that moment I was thankful he was a very good friend who would be forgiving for such an extended delay.